 However, where an infant invokes the aid of the court for the cancellation of his contract, the court may grant the relief subject to the condition that he shall restore all benefits obtained by him under the contract, or make suitable compensation to the other party.

-The relief of cancelled has to be granted in the above case as the plaintiff was entitled to it under section 39 of the Specific Relief Act, 1877.
+The relief of canceled has to be granted in the above case as the plaintiff was entitled to it under Section 39 of the Specific Relief Act, 1877.

 Contracts of Marriage